WEB a

 Apparently my phone's system monospace font doesn't support box drawing characters very well (Android, Roboto Mono).
 And apparently this is not just a mobile thing (Debian, Bitstream Vera Mono).

 This website uses a font that includes box drawing characters so that the browser doesn't have to fallback to the system font.
-I doubt that these system fonts will fix their box drawing characters any time soon -
+I doubt that these system fonts will fix their box drawing characters any time soon.
+Some fonts that seem to include their own box drawing characters: Commit Mono, Monofur, ... -

 -